What is EB?

 Australian-first treatment of B-VEC announced at RCH

 DEBRA Australia welcomes today’s announcement from The Royal Children’s Hospital Melbourne (RCH), marking the first use of beremagene geperpavec (B-VEC), also known as Vyjuvek, in Australia.
-Delivered at RCH through the Therapeutic Goods Administration’s [...]
+Delivered at RCH through the Therapeutic Goods Administration’s Special [...]

 Giving Beck and Judd a much-needed break